hsghori/CS-Notes/computer_networks_notes.md

 		- Fragmentation and checksum can be handled by transport layer.

 # Routers
-- IP routers are the core building block of the Internet infrastructure.
-- A router has a router capacity $Cap_R = N \times R$. where $N$ is the number of external router ports and $R$ is the speed (or line rate) of a port.
-	- Router capacities range from 100 Gb/s to 10 Mbps depending on their use cases.
+IP routers are the core building block of the Internet infrastructure.
+A router is used to forward packets through the network based on their desitnation IP address.
+Routers have different routing capacities based on their function.
+A router capacity is defined as $Cap_R = N \times R$. where $N$ is the number of external router ports and $R$ is the speed (or line rate) of a port.
+Router capacities range from 100 Gb/s to 10 Mbps depending on their use cases.
 - Core routers are routers that serve the "core" of the internet infrastructure (ie are in the middle of a hub and have a lot of connections).
 Core routers have the largest router capacities ($O(100)\ Tbps$).
 - Edge routers serve the edge of large hubs and have medium router capacities ($O(100)\ GBPS$).
 - Home routers serve individual networks and have small router capacities ($O(10)\ Gbps$).

+A router forwards packets through the network so they can progress towards their end destination.
+They do this by reading the address from the packet header and searching through a forwarding table.
+This is handled by the data plane of the router.

+## Router Structure
-- A router is composed of a control pane and a data plane.
+A router is composed of a control pane and a data plane.

 ```
 control  |   [Route/Control Processor]